OXID-eSales/paypal-checkout-documentation/installation.rst

 |result|

-When the installation process is finished, the module :guilabel:`OSC :: PayPal - Online Payment Service` appears in the administration area under :menuselection:`Extensions --> Modules`.
+When the installation process is finished, the module :guilabel:`PayPal Checkout for OXID` appears in the administration area under :menuselection:`Extensions --> Modules`.

 .. todo: #tbd Add image